n0ahth0mas/AIT_ANDROID/README.md

 | ------------- | ------------- |------------- |------------- |
 | ![Shopple Splash](/images/slSplash.png) | ![Empty Shopping List](/images/slBlank.png)  | ![Creation Screen](/images/slItem.png)  | ![Filled List](/images/slList.png)  |

+#FINAL PROJECT: HOMECOOK

+This was the final project for my mobile course.
+There were no real instructions for this project other than expand upon all other lessons, so my project partner and I did exactly that.
+Our final product was Homecook (located [here](https://github.com/n0ahth0mas/AndroidFinal)), a cooking app where users sign in and can store the ingredients they currently have, search recipes based on main ingredient, and view their favorited recipes.
+The main elements of this project were:
+1. Google Sign-on
+2. Firebase storage of userid, favorite recipes (by recipe id), and ingredient
+3. API call and manipulation using Repos ([The MealDB](https://themealdb.com/))
+4. Implementation of other online libraries
+5. Fragment backstack management

 <a name="extra">

 # ADDITIONAL INFORMATION